sukumarh/epidemiology-of-covid-19/README.md

 #### ANALYSIS
-To perform our analysis we used the Granger causality test which outputs a p-value that indicates a causal relationship.
+To perform our analysis, we used the Granger causality test which outputs a p-value that indicates a causal relationship.

 #### DATASETS